How to design a Step and Repeat Logo Wall

 - Upload graphics into the Canvas.

-- Don’t worry about the spacing between them or alignment yet.
+- Don’t worry about the spacing between them or also about the alignment yet.

 - Create as many copies of the graphics which you think would fit into the first row of the Canvas.

-- To Copy, select the Graphics and hit “CTRL + C”, while to paste the Graphics hit “CTRL + V”.
+- For copying, select the Graphics and hit “CTRL + C”, while to paste the Graphics hit “CTRL + V”.

 or “Command +C” and “Command +V” on a mac.